Gaston III of Foix: Motto and other symbols

-In addition to his chosen name, Fébus chose a set of other emblems to symbolize his actions and mark the spirits.
 During the Prussian crusade, he adopted his motto Toquey si gauses ("Touch it if you dare") to illustrate his enthusiasm for arms.
 This phrase has remained the motto of Orthez.
 Fébus used two types of seal during his rule.
 The first appeared in 1341 and was used until at least 1361.
 This seal is simple, taking only the arms of Foix-Béarn.
 From 1377 and until the end of his life, Fébus used another more detailed seal featuring a quartered shield of Foix-Béarn, surmounted by a crest combining a bassinet and a cow's head with its bell in a dominant position.
 The cow's head represents the Béarnaise cattle and the coat of arms of Béarn.
 A hypothesis presented by Tucoo-Chala and supported by several historians, the dominant position of the head of the cow indicates Béarn's sovereignty.
 Fébus retained his father's coat of arms, despite his marriage to Agnes, (Note: Fébus could have added the arms France-Navarre, as well as Comminges for his mother.) he also retained the Béarn register for his seal and crest.